 The number shown is rounded up to the nearest whole block.
 For decimal output, prefer -h instead.

 Running du on a large directory tree can produce thousands of lines.
-The -d (or --max-depth) option restricts how many levels deep the output goes.
+The GNU -d option, written long-form as --max-depth, restricts how many levels deep the output goes.
+Depth 0 is the starting path, so --max-depth=0 behaves like -s.

 Show Top-Level Subdirectory Sizes